hi-rustin/cargo-index.slide/slides.md

 ---

-# From crates.io to Cargo
+# From crates.io to Cargo with Sparse Index

 ## Crate file